 Pilot Fish: Extending the Ecosystem

-If you help the big fish improve their solutions, you don’t need to fight along side them.
-You can swim alongside the sharks and keep their customers happy.
+If you help the big fish improve their solutions, you don’t need to fight alongside them.
+You can swim with the sharks and keep their customers happy.
 This strategy is sometimes called “partnering” or “joining the ecosystem.”
 In our database example, imagine that you can sell Oracle customers a special tool that makes their existing reports run 100 times faster.
 Here, our goal isn’t to replace Oracle, but to extract money from their customers by filling a product–sized niche.
 Lower risk, smaller rewards.

 By definition, your customers are already buying from the sharks.
 Most of your marketing and selling activities, then, will revolve around this ecosystem.
 You will be joining database partner programs, buying lists of Oracle and DB2 customers, and speaking at user groups.
 Most importantly, you will need to make friends with Oracle’s own sales teams and prove to them that you make their customers happier without threatening their commissions.
 You’re one of the pilot fish swimming with the sharks.